Masyumi Party: Post-independence period

-Following the Indonesian Declaration of Independence, on 7 November 1945 a new organization called Masyumi was formed.
+Following the Indonesian Proclamation of Independence, on 17 August 1945 a new organization called Masyumi was formed as an umbrella organization that represented both conservatives and modernist Muslim organizations.
 The founders wanted to take advantage of the organization's fame and structure, but there was considerable discussion as to whether to retain the name, due to its association with the Japanese occupiers.
 Its membership included key figures from the wartime Masyumi such as Hasyim Asy'ari and Wahid Hasyim, the PSII, and non-political Islamic organizations such as the traditionalist Nahdlatul Ulama and the modernist Muhammadiyah.
 The main leaders were Mohammad Natsir, Mohammad Roem, Sjafruddin Prawiranegara, Jusuf Wibisono and Abu Hanafi.

 Its chief aims were the achievement of Indonesian independence and the establishment of a state governed by Islamic principles.
 It was strongly anti-communist.
 Along with the Indonesian National Party (PNI) and the Socialist Party of Indonesia (PSI), it played a dominant role in Indonesian politics from 1945 to 1949.
 Two Masyumi members, including Natsir, served in the cabinet appointed in November 1945, while 35 Masyumi members were appointed to the Central Indonesian National Committee, and four to its Working Committee.
 Masyumi members subsequently served in the first and second Hatta cabinets and in the cabinet of the short-lived United States of Indonesia.
 In April 1947, the PSII left Masyumi following disagreements with the leadership, particularly Natsir.